facebook/docusaurus/website/docs/introduction.md

 - :white_check_mark: You want a modern Jamstack documentation site
 - :white_check_mark: You want a single-page application (SPA) with client-side routing
 - :white_check_mark: You want the full power of React and MDX
-- :white_check_mark: You do not need support for IE11
+- :white_check_mark: You do not need to support for IE11

 :::tip